-Describe the experimental procedures involved and how any pain, suffering, distress and/or lasting harm will be minimised.
+Describe the experimental procedures involved and how you will minimise any pain, suffering, distress and/or lasting harm.
 Have the procedures been recently reviewed by the Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO) and Animal Welfare and Ethical Review Body (AWERB)?